 People like Simon Cowell, actually, have done wonders for us as teachers.

 Of American Idol, right.
-As of the '90s, everybody was so frigging concerned with everybody's self esteem that it was very hard to just actually come out and say something that everybody knew was true, but it would have been perceived as being impolite.
-It became very hard-- or unusual-- if you actually said, you know, this is a bad argument to a student on a paper.
+As of the '90s, everybody was so frickin' concerned with everybody's self-esteem, that it was very hard to just actually come out and say something that everybody knew was true, but it would have been perceived as being impolite.
+It became very hard or unusual if you actually said, this is a bad argument, to a student, on a paper.

-And you would think that students who have been brought up being told their special all the time-- everybody talks about the Millennials as the generation that were brought up being told their special all the time-- would be these fragile narcissists who would collapse at the instant that they got some real criticism.
+And you would think that students who have been brought up being told they're special all the time-- everybody talks about the millennials as the generation that were brought up being told they're special all the time-- would be these fragile narcissists who would collapse at the instant that they got some real criticism.
 But what I've found is that they're quite robust.

 A mathematics professor, all in camouflage gear, calmly argued that without mathematics, the life raft survivors would have trouble navigating anywhere and building anything durable once they got there.
 He also promised that no one on the life raft would have to do math ever again.
 He won.

 Our program was produced today by Robyn Semien and myself, with Alex Blumberg, Jane Feltes, Lisa Pollak, Sarah Koenig, Alissa Shipp, and Nancy Updike.
-Our senior producer is Julie Snyder, production help from Brian Reed.
-Seth Lind is our production manager, Emily Condon's our office manager.
-Our music consultant is Jessica Hopper.
+Our senior producer for today's show is Julie Snyder.
+Our music consultant for today's show, Jessica Hopper.
+Our technical director is Matt Tierney, production help from Anna Martin, mixing help today from Jared Floyd.
+Special thanks today to Liz Armstrong, Mary [?
+Wattenberg, ?]
+[INAUDIBLE], Starlee Kine, and Curtis Gilbert.